mcascone/boomerang-plugin/README.md

 So to that end I set about to figure out how to make a plugin that perfectly emulates the unique layout and behavior of this singular piece of gear.

 It's done with love and reverence for the creators and keepers of the original device, and I have reached out to them for approval/partnership.

+However, this is me stating clearly that **this has no affiliation with Boomerang** (yet).

 ### Design Approach